deepdados-en/deepdados-en.github.io/_posts/2020-04-25-Model-2-COVID19-Pre-Processing-data.md

 **5º Step**
 #### Analysis of the “df_covid” dataframe

-We asked to observe the “df_covid” dataframe, in order to analyze whether the selection of COVID-19 cases was carried out correctly.
+We asked to check the “df_covid” dataframe, in order to analyze whether the selection of COVID-19 cases was carried out correctly.
 For this, we ask to see the end of this dataframe.
 In addition, we request that only the variables/columns “finding” and “filename” be shown.
 The “finding” refers to the selected COVID-19 cases and the “filename” indicates the name of the COVID-19 radiography images made available by the authors of the bank in question (COHE; MORRISON; DAO, 2020).
 This last information was requested, as it will be used in the next step.

 ``` python
 df_covid[["finding","filename"]].tail()